 - Go back through and write a comment on what each line does.

-- From now on, when you make mistakes write down on a piece of paper what kind of mistake you made.
+- From now on, when you make mistakes, write down on a piece of paper what kind of mistake you made.

 - When you go to the next exercise, look at the mistakes you have made and try not to make them in this new one.

 - Remember that everyone makes mistakes.
 Programmers are like magicians who fool everyone into thinking they are perfect and never wrong, but it's all an act.
 They make mistakes all the time.

 Common Student Questions

 - Why are you using the variable named 'snow'?

 - That's actually not a variable: it is just a string with the word snow in it.
 A variable wouldn't have the single-quotes around it.

 - Is it normal to write an English comment for every line of code like you say to do in Study Drill 1?

 - No, you write comments only to explain difficult to understand code or why you did something.
 Why is usually much more important, and then you try to write the code so that it explains how something is being done on its own.
 However, sometimes you have to write such nasty code to solve a problem that it does need a comment on every line.
 In this case it's strictly for you to practice translating code to English.

 - Can I use single-quotes or double-quotes to make a string or do they do different things?